IronFoundry/ironfoundry.github.io/_posts/2014-04-17-whats-happening-with-iron-foundry.md

 ---

-Its an exciting and interesting time for the Iron Foundry project.
+It's an exciting and interesting time for the Iron Foundry project.
 This blog post will detail some of the ongoing activities in Iron Foundry, and talk a bit about the near term roadmap for the project.

 ## Cloud Foundry Incubation ##